Biomolecular-Design-Nexus/protein_sol_mcp/README.md

 ## Overview

-This server provides 5 tools for predicting protein solubility from FASTA sequences using a comprehensive pipeline that includes:
+This server provides a tool for predicting protein solubility from protein sequences using protein-sol:

-1. **FASTA Reformatting** - Validate and clean sequences
-2. **Composition Analysis** - Calculate 36 features (amino acid percentages, charge properties, pI, hydropathy, disorder propensity, entropy)
-3. **Solubility Prediction** - Apply weighted linear model based on cell-free expression data
+1. **Solubility Prediction** - Apply weighted linear model based on cell-free expression data

-4. **Property Calculation** - Sliding window analysis for disorder, charge, hydropathy profiles
-5. **Profile Gathering** - Aggregate windowed profiles with predictions
+It accepts sequences, fasta, or csv as file input formats.

 ## Installation